Cornflower: Symbol of Hope

 The Blue Cornflower plant is a very courageous plant, being able to stand up all the elements of nature (something many other plants cannot do) and the flower, with its star-like blossoms of brilliant blue, is one of our most striking wild-flowers.
 When you relate this to people with this disease, you can see that they have to also show courage, something that is not always easy, and strength of character to cope with the devastating changes that occur to the muscles in their bodies.

-The Blue Cornflower was chosen to symbolize ALS, as it hardy despite its fragile appearance.
-It is also long lasting, and grows in most locations in Canada.
+The Blue Cornflower was chosen to symbolize ALS, as it is a hardy wild flower despite its fragile appearance.
 As the Blue Cornflower is planted, awareness of ALS grows along with it across the country.

 In the wild condition, it is fairly common in cultivated fields and by roadsides.
 The stems are 1 to 3 feet high, tough and wiry, slender, furrowed and branched, somewhat angular and covered with a loose cottony down.
 The leaves, very narrow and long, are arranged alternately on the somewhat dull and gray appearance.
 The lower leaves are much broader and often have a roughly-toothed outline.
 The flowers grow solitary, and of necessity upon long stalks to raise them among the corn.
 The bracts enclosing the hard head of the flower are numerous, with tightly overlapping scales, each bordered by a fringe of brown teeth.
 The inner disk florets are small and numerous, of a pale purplish rose colour.
 The bright blue ray florets, that form the conspicuous part of the flower, are large, widely spread, and much cut into.